 On Amazon Fire TV Stick, start with the same power cycle.
 Unplug the Fire TV Stick from the HDMI port’s USB power adapter and wait 60 seconds.
 Using the Fire TV remote’s sleep function won’t do it.
 You need a full power cut.

 Once it reboots, open Settings > Applications > Manage Installed Applications > Disney+, then select Clear Cache and Clear Data.
 Clearing data signs you out of Disney+, but it completely wipes any corrupted session files.
+Amazon’s Fire TV documentation confirms that clearing app data removes all locally stored authentication tokens and cache.
 Sign back in and the error should be gone.

 If you’re still seeing error 41 on Fire TV after clearing the cache, check whether your Fire TV’s DNS settings have drifted.
 Go to Settings > Network, highlight your Wi-Fi connection, and press the menu button to see the network details.
 If the DNS shows anything unusual, forget the network and reconnect.
 The Disney+ not working on Fire TV guide has additional steps for persistent connection errors specific to the Fire TV platform.

-After the TV reboots, navigate to the Disney+ app settings.
-On Samsung Smart TV (Tizen OS): go to Settings > Support > Device Care > Manage Storage, select Disney+, and choose Delete.
-On LG (webOS): go to Home > Apps, hold the Disney+ icon until a menu appears, then select Delete App Data.
-Reinstall Disney+ from your TV’s app store after clearing the data.
+After the TV reboots, go to the Disney+ app settings.
+On Samsung (Tizen OS): go to Settings > Support > Device Care > Manage Storage, select Disney+, and choose Delete.
+On LG (webOS): go to Home > Apps, hold Disney+, then select Delete App Data.
+Reinstall from your TV’s app store.

 For Samsung-specific Disney+ problems, the Disney+ not working on Samsung TV article covers firmware-related errors and app version conflicts.
 For LG TVs, see Disney+ not working on LG TV.